1. Requests

 A PATCH request performs a partial update to an existing resource.
 The client specifies the URI for the resource.
 The request body specifies a set of changes to apply to the resource.
 This can be more efficient than using

-Example: If you make 100 requests within 15 seconds to the same endpoint with an applied rate limit of 100 request per 5 minutes, you will be able to continue 5 minutes later.
-Hence the applied timeframe of the rate limit (5 minutes) will also be applied for the cooldown period.
+Example: If you make 100 GET requests within 15 seconds to the same endpoint with an allowed rate limit of 100 request per 5 minutes, you will only be able to continue sending GETs 4 minutes 45 seconds later.
+Sending some POSTs to the same endpoint is allowed though, it follows its own rate limit.

 MethodEndpointRate limit